 lived under the protection of the powerful Pawnee,

 who claimed the whole Platte region.
 Since they occupied a subordinate

-position, they have never been as prominent in tribal history.
+position, the Omaha have never been as prominent in tribal history.

 disappeared from the plains the Omaha had to

 increasingly rely upon the U.S. government and its new culture.
 They